CLI Reference

 NameTypeRequiredDescription

-targetstringNoOptional project name or directory path.
+targetstringNoA project directory, or a project ID (gp-…).
 Defaults to the current directory.

 guava deploy scale